arangodb/spring-data/docs/Drivers/SpringData/Migration/Migrating-2.x-3.0.md

 If you - for some reason - need the value of `_id` within your application, you can use the annotatioon `@ArangoId` on a `String` field instead of `@Id`.

+_Note_: The field annotated with `@ArangoId` will not be persisted in the database.
+It only exists for reading purposes.

 ## ArangoRepository

 `ArangoRepository` now requires a second generic type.
 This type `ID` represents the type of your domain object field annotated with `@Id`.